Actively Recruiting

 - Clinically significant 2nd or 3rd degree heart block or bradycardia below 60 beats per minute

-- Benzodiazepine dependency requiring ongoing continuous infusion
+- Benzodiazepine dependency requiring continuous infusion

 - Inability to co-enroll with another study